milvus-io/bootcamp/bootcamp/tutorials/integration/build_rag_on_arm.md

 # Build RAG on Arm Architecture

-[Arm](https://www.arm.com/) CPUs are extensively utilized across a wide range of applications, including traditional machine learning (ML) and artificial intelligence (AI) scenarios.
+[Arm](https://www.arm.com/) CPUs are extensively utilized across a wide range of applications, including traditional machine learning (ML) and artificial intelligence (AI) use cases.

 In this tutorial, you learn how to build a Retrieval-Augmented Generation (RAG) application on Arm-based infrastructures.
-For vector storage, we utilize [Zilliz](https://zilliz.com/cloud), the fully-managed Milvus cloud service built on Arm architecture.
+For vector storage, we utilize [Zilliz Cloud](https://zilliz.com/cloud), the fully-managed Milvus vector database.
+Zilliz Cloud is available on major cloud such as AWS, GCP and Azure.
+In this demo we use Zilliz Cloud deployed on AWS with Arm machines.
 For LLM, we use the `Llama-3.1-8B` model on the AWS Arm-based server CPU using `llama.cpp`.

 ## Prerequisite